-So we use the AIMD instead of QCN?
+□ So, we use the AIMD instead of QCN?
 AIMD is an algorithm for systems with no explicit rate feedback.
-QCN simply provides a source-quench feedback, so it can be used with AIMD.
+QCN simply provides source-quench feedback, which can be used with AIMD.

-In the video, we were unable to see the slide for QCN.
+□ In the video, we could not see the slide for QCN.
 Could you explain it again?